Causes for Brain Injuries?

 What are the Most Common Causes of Brain Injuries?

-According to the CDC, there are certain things that can lead to a person developing a brain injury.
+According to the CDC, certain things can lead to a person developing a brain injury.
 The organization cites that the most common causes of traumatic brain injuries include the following:

-Falls: Falls account for 40 percent of all traumatic brain injuries.
-A person can suffer a fall in a place that is not well cared for, such as a faulty staircase, a place of business that has floors that are wet, slick, or littered or at nursing homes that have inadequate staffing.
+Falls: They account for 40 percent of all TBIs.
+A person can slip or trip in unkempt spaces, such as a faulty staircase, a place of business with slick floors, or nursing homes with inadequate staffing.

-Motor vehicle accidents: Motor vehicle accidents are 14.3 percent responsible for all traumatic brain injuries.
-Head trauma can occur when a person’s head suddenly jerks forward and back, such as when their head hits the steering wheel or airbag.
-Whiplash, which causes the neck to jerk suddenly forward and be thrown back upon impact, can also result in a brain injury as the brain is abruptly shifted in and strikes the skull.
+Motor vehicle accidents: Motor vehicle accidents are 14.3 percent responsible for all brain injuries.
+Head trauma can occur when a person's head suddenly jerks forward and back during the collision.

-Other: Other, unknown causes account for 19 percent of brain injuries.
+Other: Unknown causes account for 19 percent of brain injuries.

 Groups More Susceptible to Brain Injuries

-As your Los Angeles personal injury lawyer would tell you, some of the causes of these injuries are actually preventable.
-For instance, a person who goes bicycling, skiing or horseback riding can better protect themselves by wearing a helmet.
-Additionally, wearing a seat belt in the car and placing babies and young children in car seats can also lower the risk of brain injuries.
+As your Los Angeles personal injury lawyer would tell you, some of the causes of these injuries are preventable.
+For instance, a person who goes bicycling, skiing, or horseback riding can better protect themselves by wearing a helmet.
+Additionally, wearing a seatbelt in the car and placing babies and young children in car seats can lower the risk of brain injuries.

 Victims Can Recover Compensation for Brain Injuries Caused by Negligence

-It’s important to know that certain brain injuries allow the victims to retain the services of a Los Angeles brain injury attorney to initiate a personal injury case.
-When an injury has been sustained due to someone else’s negligence, the victim is entitled to compensation to pay for their medical expenses, ongoing treatment, lost wages, pain and suffering and other damages.
-A person can get essential advice from the top brain injury lawyer Los Angeles has to offer and at least gain the peace of mind that they can cover these vital expenses.
+It's important to know that certain brain injuries require victims to retain the services of an attorney to initiate a personal injury case.
+When someone else's negligence has caused harm, the victim is entitled to compensation to pay for their medical expenses, ongoing treatment, lost wages, pain and suffering and other damages.

 - Failing to clean up liquid spills